hirefrank/www/src/pages/coaching.md

 As a coach, Frank offers unique insights drawn from his experience managing teams and products across various growth stages and industries.

-He helps leaders navigate ambiguity, refine strategies, and increase their impact in areas such as product strategy, organizational design, go-to-market planning, and pricing.
+He helps leaders navigate ambiguity, refine strategies, and increase their impact in areas such as product development, organizational design, go-to-market planning, and pricing.